APWHY/grpcgw-golang-example/README.md

 There is a complete example with two endpoints.
 The `health` endpoint is a simple service that simply displays that the server is up.
 The `pet` endpoint is a service designed to interact with a database at `ECOMM_CLOUD_DB_CONNECTION_STRING`.
 It will come with one `GET` and one `POST` request, along with validation and error handling.

+# Migrations

+Migrations are performed with [golang-migrate](https://github.com/golang-migrate/migrate) and are stored in the `/migrations` directory.

+Simple migrations can be created by calling `make migrate-create <name-of-migration>`

+Migrating up or down can be performed by calling, for example, `make migrate up` or `make migrate down 3`.

+More advanced migrations will have to be run manually.

+# Testing

+Testing can be performed via the standard `go test` interface (wrapped by `make test`).
+To test the GRPC server, run `make run-client`.
+The code for the client is in the `/client` directory.
+Currently, it does not load from the files in the `configs` folder, so you will have to manually set the required variables before using it.
+All client interactions must also be hard coded, but extensive testing should be done via `go test` anyway.

+There are no current real tests that have been written as it is expected that all the implementations are going to be redone anyway.

 # Configurations